Setting Up Conditional Execution

 Step 4: Optimove Notifies the Webhook(s) that the User is Eligible for a Campaign

-When a user completes the required trigger events and is eligible for a triggered campaign, Optimove sends a notification to the registered webhook(s) with details about the campaign and user.
+When a user completes the required trigger events and is eligible for a triggered campaign, Optimove sends a notification with full campaign and user details.

 Notification Payload: